MeeFoundation/my-signals-website/src/content/sections/home-banner.md

 # Banner
 note: ""
 title: "Signal your intent"
-description: My Signal defines a standardized framework for transmitting signals that convey a person’s intent to websites and apps.
+description: MySignals is a standardized framework for expressing a person's intent to websites and apps.

 image:
   src: "/images/banner.jpg" # Main Image